eoscostarica/guide.eoscostarica.io/docs/engineering-culture.md

 ### Transparency

 All our processes are transparent and open.
-We are a multidisciplinary team where developers know exactly what's going on the servers, there's no DevOps team - "if you build it, you run it".
-We have clear project guidelines and discuss plans openly on github, frequent calls over Zoom and the chat tools.
+We are a multidisciplinary team where developers also know exactly what's going on the servers, there's no DevOps team - "if you build it, you run it".
+We have clear project guidelines and discuss plans openly on github, frequent calls over zoom and chat tools.

 ### Communication and Openness